lennertjansen/melati/README.md

 # 🌰 Noot

-Private daily journaling for macOS.
+Private daily journaling for macOS and iOS.

 Native SwiftUI app.
 SQLCipher-encrypted entries with the key in Keychain.
 The TipTap editor is bundled as a single-file HTML page (`apple/editor-embed`) and hosted in a `WKWebView`.